zeus2611/DSA-Track/README.md

 ## Hi, I'm [Nischay](https://nischay.github.io),
-And in this Repository I'll be uploadig all the resources that i find will be helpful in accelerating your progress toward your understanding of Data Structures and Algorithms.
+And in this Repository I'll be uploadig all the resources that i find will be helpful in accelerating your progress toward your understanding of Data Structures and Algorithms.\n
 So, structure of track is as follows:
 * Basics of any programming language
     - Input/Outpu